 Surfing

 Beginning surfers have no shortage of spots across the United States to hone their craft, with beaches on both coasts and in between offering gentle rolling waves that break at modest heights.
-While heavy-hitters like California and Hawaii are the obvious destinations for learning to surf, quiet coves in Texas, Michigan, and Oregon offer surprisingly welcoming waves.
+While heavy hitters like California and Hawaii are the obvious destinations for learning to surf, quiet coves in Texas, Michigan, and Oregon offer surprisingly welcoming waves.

 “They say how you do anything is how you do all things.
 My surfing is like that.
 It’s an expression of my life.
 With my surfing career, trying was never the hard part.
-The fire and the passion were never the hard part,” said Red Bull surfer Kolohe Andino.
+The fire and the passion were never the hard part,” said surfer Kolohe Andino.

 Ready to ride the wave?
 These eight beginner surf sports will take you from coast to coast throughout the U.S. in search of the perfect beaches to start surfing.